THURSDAY NIGHT TALKS

 Who: Thomas Mc Donagh worked as a volunteer with LASC partner, Colombian environmental NGO, ECOFONDO for most of 2011.
 He is currently based in Cochabamba, Bolivia where he works for research and advocacy NGO, the Democracy Center.
 After almost two years working in the region, he will share his experiences of the social movements in both countries, flag some current issues of importance for solidarity activists from Ireland, and provide a space for an informal Q and A session.

 Social Movements Matter?
-Indigenous Social Movements in the Andes
+Indigenous Social Movements

 Talk by Gemma McNulty